 Fuss, S.H., Çelik, A. & Korsching, S.I.
 (2001) Levels of olfactory information processing in the zebrafish olfactory bulb.
 In Elsner, N. & Kreuzberg, G.W. (eds), Göttingen Neurobiology Report 2001.
 Proceedings of the 4th Meeting of the German Neuroscience Society 2001, Vol. II, 28th Göttingen Neurobiology Conference.
 Georg Thieme Verlag, Stuttgart, p.
 474.

-There is no limit to the number of figures per manuscript, but authors should use them sparingly, making sure that each figure is relevant to the text and that the figures are presented and numbered in the order in which they are mentioned in the text.
+There is no limit to the number of figures, but ensure that each figure is relevant to the text and they are presented and numbered in the order in which they are mentioned in the text.
 When there are large numbers of figures, layout problems are less likely to occur if the figures are of similar shapes and sizes.
 The submission files should not exceed 250 MB in total.
 If you have trouble loading large files, please contact the editorial office at firstname.lastname@example.org for assistance.

 See above the subsection Handling of image data for instructions about image manipulation.

-3.13 Graphical Abstracts
+5.15 Graphical Abstracts

-3.14 Supporting Information
+5.16 Supporting Information

 The use of Supporting Information should be limited to non-essential items, such as documentation of experiments controlling the specificity of reagents, etc. Authors need to justify in the cover letter the need for supporting information in their manuscript.
 Supporting Information will not be published in the print edition of the journal but will be included in the online edition, or as a link to the information given.
 It has to be submitted for review purposes.
-Supporting information should appear at the end of the manuscript, i.e. following the figures.
+Supporting information should appear at the end of the manuscript following the figures.

 During the submission process the following must be provided:

 • The names, valid emails and institutions of all of the authors included in the paper